Contact Us for a Free Consultation (213) 542-0979

 Guns In California Criminal Defense Cases

-More and more as all of these shootings are happening across the country and even throughout the world, guns are becoming a hot topic in criminal defense.
-There are all kinds of laws in Los Angeles, California that have been passed banning firearms and putting huge criminal sentences on individuals who use guns, especially sentencing enhancements for gang members.
+More and more, as all of these shootings are happening across the country and even throughout the world, guns are becoming a hot topic in criminal defense.
+There are all kinds of laws in Los Angeles, California, that have been passed banning firearms and putting huge criminal sentences on individuals who use guns, especially sentencing enhancements for gang members.

-When a gang member uses a gun to commit a crime, they're looking at so many different charges that can be filed against them — ten years enhancements for the gun; ten years enhancements for the gang, and then if you're trying to kill somebody, it's fifteen to life for attempted murder.
-If you actually kill the person, it's twenty-five to life.
+When a gang member uses a gun to commit a crime, they're looking at so many different charges that can be filed against them — ten years enhancements for the weapon, ten years enhancements for the gang, and then if you're trying to kill somebody, it's fifteen to life for attempted murder.
+If you kill the person, it's twenty-five to life.

-The state has gotten crazy when it comes to guns because the legislature and the people of the state of California, and in particular, Los Angeles where there's a huge volume of guns and gun violence, have just gotten to a point where they are going to put people away for the rest of their lives if they continue to use guns to commit crimes.
+The state has gotten crazy when it comes to guns because the legislature and the people of the state of California, and in particular, Los Angeles, where there's a huge volume of guns and gun violence, have just gotten to a point where they are going to put people away for the rest of their lives if they continue to use guns to commit crimes.

 Possession of an Assault Weapon

-I think we're really moving towards a government where guns are just simply going to be abolished and only the police are going to be allowed to have guns.
+I think we're moving towards a government where guns are just simply going to be abolished, and only the police are going to be allowed to have guns.
 So, if you have a gun-related offense — for example, if it involves an assault weapon — that's a two-year mandatory minimum if you get convicted of possession of an assault weapon.

 Proposition 63 – Filing Our Gun Forms